IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

     case "IdentityUpdated":
       // The IdentityUpdated event happens when a UID2 token is generated or refreshed.
       // See previous comment for an example of how the payload looks.
+      // It's possible that payload/identity objects could be null for reasons such as user logged out, token
-      // It's possible that payload.identity is null because the DII has opted out of UID2 if (!payload.identity) {
+      // expired or user opted out of UID2 so should check that advertising token exists first before using it if (payload?.identity?.advertising_token) {
           var advertising_token_to_use = payload.identity.advertising_token;
       }
       break;